-To apply for financial assistance in obtaining a handset compatible with your landline telephone service provider, you may contact the Massachusetts Commission of the Deaf at Hard of Hearing Assistive Technology Fund at 617-740-1600 or contact Alexander Pooler, the Director of the Assistive Technology Program at the Massachusetts Commission for the Blind, by email at Alexander.Pooler@state.ma.us.
+To apply for financial assistance in obtaining a handset compatible with your landline telephone service provider, you may contact the Massachusetts Commission for the Deaf and Hard of Hearing Assistive Technology Fund at 617-740-1600, or Alexander Pooler, the Director of the Assistive Technology Program at the Massachusetts Commission for the Blind, by email at Alexander.Pooler@state.ma.us.

 - Only one individual in a household may receive Lifeline Service.
 Federal law limits the Lifeline benefit to one service per household.

 - Applicants will be required to complete an application for their service provider of choice that certifies they meet the program’s eligibility requirements.
 This will also include submitting acceptable proof of eligibility documentation.

 - Prior to submitting a Lifeline application to a service provider, be sure all questions are completed and answers are legible.
 Provide a photocopy of your proof of eligibility document(s) and keep a copy of the completed application.

 - Applicants must recertify that they continue to meet the Lifeline Program’s eligibility requirements each year or they will lose their Lifeline service.
 Failing to respond to a recertification request from your Lifeline provider or the Universal Administrative Company (USAC) will result in a removal of your Lifeline benefit discount or a loss of service.
 A new application with proof of eligibility documentation will need to be submitted in order to re-enroll in the program.